 - Add possibility to send anonymous SUCI in step 5 (affecting also following steps 5-8) if the construction of SUCI as described in clause 6.12 of TS 33.501 [2] cannot be used and if the employed EAP method supports privacy.

-Editor's note: What solution to use to identify KTNGF in step 13 is FFS.
+- If the construction of SUCI as described in clause 6.12 of TS 33.501 cannot be used to identify the UE, the UE shall send a 64-bit random number in step 5 and use this random number as key identifier in step 13.
+The random number generation by the UE should follow the recommendations given in SP 800-90A [13] or equivalent.

+- If the TNGF cannot locate the UE (e.g., due to collision), the TNGF will reject the UE.
+The UE may retry with a new random number.

 - Support for all key generating EAP-methods: Extension of applicable authentication mechanism in step 8 to key-generating EAP authentication methods.

 - Support for onboarding: Add possibility to send onboarding SUCI in step 5